Multi-Layer Bilinear Generalized Approximate Message Passing: Simulation and Discussion

-In Experiment \#4$\sim$5, to be specific, the application in compressive sensing (Bernoulli-Gaussian prior) is considered by varying the sparse ratio $\rho$ and the precision of ADCs.
-The SNR is defined by $1/\sigma_w^2$ and is set as $12$dB.
-The system dimensions are $(N_2,N_1)=(512,1024)$, i.e., measurement ration $N_2/N_1=0.5$.
+In Fig.~\ref{Fig:Exp4}$\sim$\ref{Fig:Exp5}, to be specific, the application in compressive sensing (Bernoulli-Gaussian prior) is considered by varying the sparse rate $\rho$ and the precision of ADCs.
+The SNR is defined as $1/\sigma_w^2$ and it is set as $12$dB.
+The dimensions of the system are $(N_2,N_1)=(512,1024)$, i.e., measurement ratio $N_2/N_1=0.5$.
 In addition, the NMSE of $\bs{X}$ is defined as $\|\hat{\bs{X}}-\bs{X}\|^2/\|\bs{X}\|^2$.
 As can be seen from Fig.~\ref{Fig:Exp4} and Fig.~\ref{Fig:Exp5}, the SEs agree perfectly with the algorithm in all settings.

-Meanwhile, the application of ML-BiGAMP in communication (QPSK symbols) is depicted in Experiment \#6$\sim$7 by varying the measurement ratio $N_2/N_1$ and the precision of ADCs.
+Meanwhile, the application of ML-BiGAMP in communication (QPSK symbols) is depicted in Fig.~\ref{Fig:Exp6}$\sim$\ref{Fig:Exp7} by varying the measurement ratio $N_2/N_1$ and the precision of ADCs.
 The SNR of them is set as 9dB.
-It can also be seen that the SEs predict the NMSE performance of algorithm in all settings.
+It can also be seen that the SEs predict the NMSE performance of the algorithm in all settings.